andresgalante/andresgalante.github.io/_posts/2015-08-12-migrate-patternfly.markdown

 @import "PATH_TO_PATTERNFLY/patternfly/less/patternfly-additions.less";
 {% endhighlight %}

-For more information on upgrading to v2.0, send us an email to the [Mailing List](patternfly@redhat.com) or join the IRC channel #patternfly on Freenode.
+For more information on upgrading to v2.0, send an email to the [Patternfly Mailing List](patternfly@redhat.com) or join the IRC channel #patternfly on Freenode.